 16. Get To Know The Art Deco

-In fact, one particular architecture style was born here.
+One particular architecture style was born here.
 We are talking about the beautiful Art Deco.

 The most interesting Art Deco buildings are usually large public institutions.
 Théâtre des Champs-Élysées is the first major Art Deco building in Paris.
-Le Louxor Palais du Cinema, Folies Bergère, and the Grand Rex Cinema are three other entertainment venues.
+Le Louxor Palais du Cinema, Folies Bergère, and the Grand Rex Cinema are other entertainment venues.

-You can visit some of them from the inside and even stay in an Art deco hotel.
+You can visit some of them from the inside and even stay in an Art Deco hotel.
 Lutetia is the best one.

 See Related: Is Paris in France or Italy?